Register with a doctor

 Find a GP practice

 You should register with a practice close to where you are living.
-You can find your nearest on the NHS Inform website.

 Contact the local GP practice that you have chosen as soon as possible as there may be limited spaces available.